joy-andraos/lebanon-unveiled/README.md

 -PHP: was used to retrieve data from the database for the cards and for the login / signup pages

--JSON: was used to parse the data from mysql as a JSON object to make easier the storing and manipulation of the data
+-JSON: was used to parse the data from mysql as a JSON object to make easier the storingm, display and manipulation of the data

 # Future Improvements